Heather du Plessis-Allan: Both polls were wrong - the system is worthless

 For one, we, as a society, shame people for what they think.
 If someone says they like Donald Trump, they often get shouted down for that, so they stop being honest about what they think and who they support and that, it seems, could even extended to an impartial pollster calling up.

 Number two; landlines.
 I'm in the middle of renovating our house and I've ripped up all the phone cords.
-We don't have a landline, and I've made the judgement call that the next people who own the house won't want one either.
+We don't have a landline, and I've made the judgment call that the next people who own the house won't want one either.
 And I hope they don't, because there's no cord even if they do!

 But this is the future, and the present.
 You can't reach people on landlines and there's no White Pages for cell phones, so how do you find the numbers to reach people to get a representative sample for a poll?